Draco Pistol

-The Draco is a series of Romanian-designed gas-operated semi-automatic pistols sold by Century International Arms.
+The Draco is a series of Romanian-designed gas-operated semi-automatic pistols originally imported from Romania and now domestically produced in America by Century Arms.

 Origin

 Most Draco models available are built in Romania by Cugir Arms Factory and imported to the United States.
 Century Arms produces its own US-built variant using fully American components.
+The gun was given its name, short for Dracula, because the factory where it was first manufactured was in Transylvania, Romania, the setting of Bram Stoker's vampire story.